MicrosoftDocs/fabric-docs/docs/data-science/predictive-maintenance.md

   - build-2023
   - ignite-2023
 ms.date: 08/23/2023
-#customer intent: As a data scientist, I want to create, evaluate, and score a machine fault detection model so that I can predict mechanical failure.
+#customer intent: As a data scientist, I want to create, evaluate, and score a machine fault detection model so that I can predict mechanical failures.
 ---

 # Create, evaluate, and score a machine fault detection model

-In this tutorial, you learn the data science workflow with an end-to-end example.
+In this tutorial, you walk through a Microsoft Fabric data science workflow with an end-to-end example.
 The scenario is to use machine learning to have a more systematic approach to fault diagnosis so that you can proactively identify issues and take actions before a machine's failure.
 In this scenario, the aim is to predict whether a machine will experience a failure based on process temperature, rotational speed, or other features.

 The main steps in this tutorial are:

 > [!div class="checklist"]
 >
-> * Install custom libraries.
+> - Install custom libraries.
-> * Load and process the data.
+> - Load and process the data.
-> * Understand the data through exploratory data analysis.
+> - Understand the data through exploratory data analysis.
-> * Train machine learning models by using scikit-learn, LightGBM, and MLflow, and track experiments by using the Fabric autologging feature.
+> - Train machine learning models by using scikit-learn, LightGBM, and MLflow, and track experiments by using the Fabric autologging feature.
-> * Score the trained model by using the Fabric PREDICT feature, save the best model, and load it for predictions.
+> - Score the trained model by using the Fabric PREDICT feature, save the best model, and load it for predictions.
-> * Demonstrate the model performance via visualizations in Power BI.
+> - Demonstrate the model's performance via visualizations in Power BI.

 ## Prerequisites